AidaIssayeva/recomposition_examples/README.md

 ### ⚡ Recomposition in Jetpack Compose
-List of practical tips and code snippets to avoid unnessary recomposition in Jetpack Compose.
+List of practical tips and code snippets to avoid unnecessary recomposition in Jetpack Compose.

 This is an active repo, please [contribute](#-contribution) if you discovered useful tips related to recomposition.